gabe00122/jaxrl/README.md

 uv run pmarl eval --run blue-whale --run red-fish --rounds 1000 --out ./analysis/graph.png
 ```

+---

+### Multi-task Training

+Is the observation and action space is shared by the environments then one policy can be trained on multiple environments simultaneously.
+See the `multitask.json` config for an example.

+If multitask training was used then for evaluation and playback the `--env name` argument is required to specify which task you are viewing/evaluating from the multi-task models.

 ## 🏋️‍♂️ Environments
 ### Grid Return
 A multi-agent 2D grid world task requiring spatial memory.